Marcel Duchamp: Étant donnés

 Duchamp's final major art work surprised the art world, which believed he had given up art for chess 25 years earlier.
 Entitled Étant donnés: 1° la chute d'eau / 2° le gaz d'éclairage ("Given: 1.
 The Waterfall, 2.
 The Illuminating Gas"), it is a tableau, visible only through a peep hole in a wooden door.
 A nude woman may be seen lying on her back with her face hidden, legs spread, and one hand holding a gas lamp in the air against a landscape backdrop.
 Duchamp had worked secretly on the piece from 1946 to 1966 in his Greenwich Village studio while even his closest friends thought he had abandoned art.
 The torso of the nude figure is based on Duchamp's lover, the Brazilian sculptor Maria Martins, with whom he had an affair from 1946 to 1951.

 Personal life

 Throughout his adult life, Duchamp was a passionate smoker of Habana cigars.

 Duchamp became a United States citizen in 1955.

 In June 1927, Duchamp married Lydie Sarazin-Levassor; however, they divorced six months later.
 It was rumored that Duchamp had chosen a marriage of convenience, because Sarazin-Levassor was the daughter of a wealthy automobile manufacturer.
 Early in January 1928, Duchamp said that he could no longer bear the responsibility and confinement of marriage, and they were soon divorced.

-Between 1946 and 1951 Maria Martins was his mistress.
+Between 1946 and 1951 he was involved with Brazilian sculptor Maria Martins, who also served as a model and collaborator.
+A book about their relationship, Impossible: The Love Affair between Marcel DuChamps and Maria Martins, and the Artwork It Inspired by Francis M. Naumann, was published by Abbeville Press in 2026.

 In 1954, he and Alexina "Teeny" Sattler married.
 They remained together until his death.